Voices only: ‘Siyahamba (We are Marching in the Light of God)’

-Sitting in an upper room of the Cusco church’s rented building, the departing teammates talk about their hopes and fears with Ron and Georgia Freitas, former missionaries to Curitiba, Brazil, who work with Great Cities Missions, the Texas-based nonprofit that has trained and nurtured the Cusco team.
+Sitting in an upper room of the Cuzco church’s rented building, the departing teammates talk about their hopes and fears with Ron and Georgia Freitas, former missionaries to Curitiba, Brazil, who work with Great Cities Missions, the Texas-based nonprofit that has trained and nurtured the Cuzco team.

 Despite the mission’s success, the church planters know of other efforts that, despite careful planning, fell apart after the missionaries went home.
 But they’re not leaving the church empty-handed.